cmu-delphi/covidcast-indicators/validator/PLANS.md

 * Statistical/anomaly checks should be included in the error report but should not block source data upload (i.e. not cause non-zero exit status)
 * Run timing tests, check if saving intermediate files will improve effeciency (currently a bottleneck at "individual file checks" section)
 * Ensure validator runs on signals that require AWS credentials
-* Improve efficiency and reduce load on API by pulling all checking_date ranges from API at once and subsetting in for loop
+* Improve efficiency and reduce load on API by pulling all checking_date ranges from API at once and subsetting in checing_date loop